Whoever controls the record

 Write once.
 Read many.
 Delete never.

-Every sealed record is written to WORM storage — Write Once, Read Many infrastructure provided by Amazon Web Services, the world's largest cloud platform, operating across dozens of data centers on six continents.
-The storage uses Amazon S3 Object Lock in Compliance mode — a configuration where no record can be deleted or overwritten through any API operation before its retention period expires.
+Every sealed record is written to Amazon S3 Object Lock in Compliance mode — a configuration where no record can be deleted or overwritten through any API operation before its retention period expires.
 Not by Apostillum.
 Not by Amazon Web Services.
-Not by a court order directed at either party.
-The constraint is absolute: it is enforced at the infrastructure level, not by policy.
+The lock is enforced at the AWS infrastructure level — there is no API path to override it.

 If Apostillum shuts down